Sahamati/Ecosystem-Readiness-for-ReBIT-2.x-specs/FIP_and_FIU_Go_Live_Process.md

 ## For Moving to Production
 After successful testing in UAT, FIP/FIUs can now declare themselves ready for production.
 To declare themselves as live, FIP/FIUs must request an update to their existing Prod CR entry.

 - FIP/FIUs must first integrate the CR GET API V2.0 that returns both the V1 and V2 base URLs for entities that are live on V2.
+The same codebase tested in UAT as mentioned above in the steps under "As an API caller" will be used in this step.
 - Once the integration of the CR GET API V2.0 is complete, FIP/FIUs can request entry into the CR by sending the updated prod JSON to [services@sahamati.org.in](mailto:services@sahamati.org.in).